-Figure 5(b) compares Round-1 proposals to delayed weekly bargainers by delayed monthly bargainers, as in Treatment WM2D (solid), and by weekly bargainers (with no delay), as in Treatment WW1D (dashed).
+Figure 5(b) compares demands from delayed weekly bargainers, those by delayed monthly bargainers, as in Treatment WM2D (solid), and those by weekly bargainers (with no delay), as in Treatment WW1D (dashed).
 Since an initial proposer's present bias is irrelevant to equilibrium, both EXD and QHD imply that weekly bargainers should claim more than delayed monthly bargainers from the same opponent type, here a delayed weekly bargainer.
 Our data reject this, however.
-There is a marginally significant difference, but with the opposite first-order stochastic dominance order (KS test, p-value = 0.09).
-Hence, delayed monthly bargainers perceive their bargaining power against delayed weekly bargainers to be greater than do weekly bargainers.
+While the distributions are significantly different, they are so with the opposite first-order stochastic dominance relationshiop.
+35